-Customer service software maker Zendesk (NYSE:ZEN) reported results in line with analyst expectations in Q2 FY2022 quarter, with revenue up 27.9% year on year to $407.2 million.
-Zendesk made a GAAP loss of $95 million, down on its loss of $58.4 million, in the same quarter last year.
+Customer service software maker Zendesk (NYSE:ZEN) fell short of analyst expectations in Q3 FY2022 quarter, with revenue up 20.1% year on year to $416.8 million.
+Zendesk made a GAAP loss of $59 million, down on its loss of $54.4 million, in the same quarter last year.

-- Zendesk has agreed to be acquired by a group of buyout firms led by Hellman & Friedman and Permira in an all-cash transaction that values Zendesk at approximately $10.2 billion
+- Zendesk will be acquired by a consortium led by Hellman & Friedman and Permira for $77.50 per share in cash

 Founded in 2006 by three Danish friends who got tired of implementing complex old-school solutions, Zendesk (NYSE:ZEN) is a software as a service platform that makes it easier for companies to provide help and support to their customers.